Chiro (town): History

-Chiro(Asebe Teferi) was founded around 1924 by Fitawrari Tekle Hawariat Tekle Mariyam on the site of a village named Chiro.
+Chiro was founded around 1924 by Fitawrari Tekle Hawariat Tekle Mariyam in a picturesque woody depression at the upper part of the Chiro valley.
 It was the capital of the former "model" province of Chercher, created as part of Emperor Haile Selassie's campaign of modernization in the 1930s.
+The receveur of the post office was Dejene Habte Wolde around 1931.